Dharma & Dao

 A curated reading library of Indian and Chinese classics, in the best public-domain English translations.
 Hand-typeset for the screen.
 Free to read, free to download, free to redistribute.

 Never read any of these?
-Start with the Dhammapada — about 90 minutes of reading.
+Start here — where to begin, or jump straight into the Dhammapada (about 90 minutes).

 Indian classics